zerocracy/zerocracy.github.io/pages/wanted.md

 These are the questions we need answers for:

-  * What were your biggest problems when I was starting up?
+  * What were your biggest problems when you were starting up?
   * How do you plan your time with microtasking?
   * How much help do you get from your mentor?
   * Does it make sense to be a mentor?